 Abagond has a nice collection of such images:

 Here the copy makes explicit the idea that slaves needed little but a watermelon to make them happy:

 Just look at these benevolent White people (sarcasm):

 I think this is an interesting example of the way in which supposedly random stereotypes have strategic beginnings.
 The association of Black people with a love of watermelon isn’t just a neutral stereotype, nor one that emerged because there is a “kernel of truth” (as people love to say about stereotypes).
-Instead, it was a deliberate tool with which to misportray African Americans and justify slavery.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Instead, it was a deliberate tool with which to misportray African Americans and justify slavery.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.